jinfang134/node-cache-framework/README.md

 For caching declaration, the abstraction provides a set of Java annotations:

-- @Cacheable triggers cache population
+- `@CacheConfig` shares some common cache-related settings at class-level
-- @CacheEvict triggers cache eviction
+- `@Cacheable` triggers cache population
-- @CachePut updates the cache without interfering with the method execution
+- `@CacheEvict` triggers cache eviction
-- @CacheConfig shares some common cache-related settings at class-level Let us take a closer look at each annotation:
+- `@CachePut` updates the cache without interfering with the method execution Let us take a closer look at each annotation:

 #### @CacheConfig annotation